The Tortures and Torments

 had their Feet Cut Off and their Legs Broken

-The Christian martyrs' hands and feet
+The Christian martyrs'

-dismembered.
+to be dismembered.

 Leg-breaking was effected as follows: an anvil was prepared together